is a specialty section of Frontiers in Marine Science and Frontiers in Microbiology.

 will be subject to the Frontiers evaluation system

 after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a prestigious Frontiers Focused Review

 - a tier 2 article.
 This is referred to as "democratic tiering

 ".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
-Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Microbiology.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Marine Science and Microbiology.